sunrise-stake/docs/docs/home.md

 At the end of each epoch (every 2 or 3 days), yield gets paid out into stake accounts, and the value of the overall stake pool increases.

-As mSOL and bSOL represent a share of their respective stake pools, the value of mSol and bSOL also increases.
+As mSOL and bSOL represent a share of their respective stake pools, the value of mSOL and bSOL also increases.

 The yield accrued on the staked SOL is equal to the value of mSOL and bSOL held by Sunrise minus the value of SOL staked (calculated as the circulating supply of gSOL).